airbrake/slate/source/index.html.md

 Airbrake uses API keys to restrict access to the API.
 There are several kinds of keys:

 - Project API key (`PROJECT_KEY`) that is used to submit errors and track deploys.
 This key is what you configure the notifier agent in your app to use.
 - User API key (`USER_KEY`) is used to access to the project data through Airbrake APIs.
-Each user of a project has their own key.
+Each Airbrake user has their own key.
 - User token (`USER_TOKEN`) that is identical to `USER_KEY`, but is valid for limited time.

 Airbrake expects the API key to be included in all API requests to our servers in a query string that looks like the following: